 The REA recommends the carbon 14 analysis described in a 2007 study by Fichtner Consulting Engineers UK.
 The described method addresses the difficulties encountered when analyzing the biomass fractions of heterogeneous fuels.

-Under the UK Renewables Obligation, electricity generated from mixed wastes and from biomass qualifies for certain incentives; energy-from-waste plant operators are required to determine the fraction of the energy content of the fuel that is derived from biomass.
+Under the UK Renewables Obligation (RO), electricity generated from mixed wastes and from biomass qualifies for certain incentives; energy-from-waste plant operators are required to determine the fraction of the energy content of the fuel that is derived from biomass.

 Most of the methods for determination of the biomass content of fuels are suitable for homogenous fuels but can be very difficult and costly for plants using heterogeneous fuels like refuse-derived fuels and solid recovered fuels.
 The Fichtner study proposed an alternative method wherein carbon 14 analysis is done on the mixed fuel’s combustion gases and not on the solid fuel.